GoogleCloudPlatform/cloud-foundation-fabric/fast/stages/1-vpc-sc/README.md

 The approach to VPC-SC design implemented in this stage aims at providing the simplest possible configuration that can be set to enforced mode, so as to provide immediate protection while minimizing operational complexity (which can be very high for VPC-SC).

-### Single perimeter
+### Single perimeter with built-in extensibility

-This stage uses a single VPC-SC perimeter, which provides protection against data exfiltration and use of credentials from outside of established boundaries, but minimizes operational toil by eliminating the need of setting up bridges between different perimeters, and by reducing the amount of ingress/egress policies needed.
+This stage uses a single VPC-SC perimeter by default, which is enough to provide protection against data exfiltration and use of credentials from outside of established boundaries, while minimizing operational toil.

-The perimeter is set to enforced mode by default, to prevent the common situation where a complex design is deployed in dry-run mode, and then never enforced as the burden of addressing all violations is too high.
-A simpler design with very coarse access levels can be enforced quickly, and then refined iteratively as operations are streamlined and familiarity with VPC-SC quirks increases.
+The perimeter is set to dry-run mode by default, but the suggestion is to switch to enforced mode immediately after definining the initial set of access level and ingress/egress policies.
+This prevents the common situation where a complex design is deployed in dry-run mode, and then never enforced as the burden of addressing all violations is too high.
+A simpler design like the one presented here that employs very coarse access levels can be enforced quickly, and then refined iteratively as operations are streamlined and familiarity with VPC-SC quirks increases.

+The stage is designed to allow definining additional perimeters via the `perimeters` variable, with a few caveats:

+- there's no support for perimeter bridges, if those are needed they need to be integrated via code (which is easy enough to do anyway)
+- resource discovery is only supported for the default perimeter, using the `default` key in the `perimeters` variable (again, that is reasonably easy to change via code if needed)
+- the factory files for access levels and ingress/egress policies use the same folder regardless of perimeter, but their inclusion in a perimeter is controlled by the individual perimeters `access_levels`, `ingress_policies`, and `egress_policies` attributes.

 ### Factories for VPC-SC configuration